NCAR/wrf_hydro_py/doc/what-and-why.rst

     * analysis (input and output)
     * sharing results (jupyter notebooks)

+The `wrfhydropy` package is **user supported and community contributed**.
+That means you can help add to and improve it.

 Why wrfhydropy?
 ---------------
 The WRF-Hydro model was not originally built with many applications or workflows